 And a fat-to-protein ratio of about 60%.

-However, when you consider the protein-boosting effect of the pea protein, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the dried peas and flaxseed, this looks like the profile of a kibble containing a notable amount of meat.

-Pure Balance is a plant-based kibble using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 3.5 stars.
+Pure Balance is a grain-inclusive dry dog food using a notable amount of named meat meal as its dominant source of animal protein, thus earning the brand 4.5 stars.